 What is this production like?

-Tim Albery’s production of Così fan tutte, originally conceived back in 2004, is set in the era of the enlightenment, a time of social, as well as scientific, experiments.
-The action takes place inside a giant mahogany box or ‘camera obscura’, which opens to reveal a strikingly simple set in which the action takes place.
-The doors of the set open as rat flaps to let characters in or out of the experiment.
+Tim Albery’s production of Così fan tutte, first seen back in 2004, is set in the era of the enlightenment – a time of social, as well as scientific, experiments.
+The action takes place inside a giant mahogany box or ‘camera obscura’, and the doors of the set open like rat flaps to let characters in or out of the experiment.

-The costumes are designed in 18th Century style and are gorgeously lavish, but also function as a device to represent the gradual emotional liberation of the characters.
-Therefore formal wigs and monochrome/silver give way to brighter colours and increasingly informal dress as the opera goes on, and each characters becomes more individual.
+The costumes are 18th Century in style and gorgeously lavish, but also serve as a device to show the gradual emotional liberation of the characters throughout the opera.
+Formal wigs and monochrome/silver give way to brighter colours and increasingly informal dress as the plot develops and each character discovers themselves…

 Who was the composer?

-Così fan tutte was written by Wolfgang Amadeus Mozart, perhaps the most famous composer of all time!
+Così fan tutte is written by Wolfgang Amadeus Mozart (1756-1787), maybe the most famous composer of all time!
 It premiered in Vienna on 26 January 1790.
-The libretto was written by Lorenzo da Ponte, who was also Mozart’s librettist on the highly successful operas The Marriage of Figaro and Don Giovanni.
+The libretto (text) was written by Lorenzo da Ponte, who was also Mozart’s librettist on the highly successful operas The Marriage of Figaro and Don Giovanni.

-- In 1994, two works by Mozart’s contemporary Antonio Salieri were discovered, showing that Salieri also attempted to set the libretto of Così fan tutte to music, but did not complete the project.
+— In 1994, two works by Mozart’s peer (and rival, although much of that is fiction!)
+Antonio Salieri were discovered, showing that Salieri also started to set the libretto of Così fan tutte to music, but did not complete the project.

 — Mozart’s own life slightly resembled the story of Così fan tutte for a time – a few years before he married his wife Constanze Weber, he was engaged to her sister Aloysia.

-- Mozart created the role of Fiordiligi for da Ponte’s mistress Adriana Ferrarese del Bene.
-However, he disliked her intensely, and, knowing her idiosyncratic tendency to drop her chin on low notes and throw back her head on high ones, he filled her showpiece aria ‘Come scoglio’ (‘Like a rock/fortress’) with constant leaps from low to high and high to low in order to make the prima donna’s head “bob like a chicken” onstage!
+— Mozart created the role of Fiordiligi for da Ponte’s mistress Adriana Ferrarese del Bene.
+However, he did not like her, and having spotted her tendency to drop her chin on low notes and throw back her head on high ones, he filled showpiece aria ‘Come scoglio’ (‘Like a rock/fortress’) with constant leaps from low to high and high to low in order to make the prima donna’s head “bob like a chicken” on stage!

-Così fan tutte is in 2 acts with one interval, and lasts approximately 3 hours in total.
+Così fan tutte is sung in English translation (with English titles) and lasts approximately 3 hours, including one interval.